-- they need a prototype to confirm the form, fit and function of one or more components of a product under development; - they need an initial supply of parts to support pilot production while their high-volume production mold is being prepared; - they need on-demand manufacturing due to disruptions in their manufacturing process; - their product will only be released in a limited quantity; or - they need end-of-life production support.
+- they need a prototype to confirm the form, fit and function of one or more components of a product under development; - they need an initial supply of parts to support pilot production for testing of a product; - they need an initial supply of parts to support production while their high-volume production mold is being prepared; - they need on-demand manufacturing due to disruptions in their manufacturing process; - their product will only be released in a limited quantity; or - they need end-of-life production support.

 In each of these instances, we believe our solution provides product developers and engineers with an exceptional combination of speed, competitive pricing, ease of use and reliability that they typically cannot find among conventional custom parts manufacturers.
-Our technology enables us to ship parts in as little as the same day after receipt of a customer's design submission.
+Our technology enables us to ship parts as soon as the same day after receipt of a customer's design submission.

-Our manufacturing product lines currently include injection molding, CNC machining and additive manufacturing.
+Our manufacturing product lines currently include injection molding (Protomold), CNC machining (Firstcut) and 3D printing (Fineline).
 We continually seek to expand the range of size and geometric complexity of the parts we can make with these processes, to extend the variety of materials we are able to support and to identify additional manufacturing processes to which we can apply our technology in order to better serve the evolving preferences and needs of product developers and engineers.

 We have experienced significant growth since our inception in 1999.
-We have grown our total revenue from \$64.9 million in 2010 to \$209.6 million in 2014.
-We have grown our income from operations from \$15.9 million in 2010 to \$60.5 million in 2014.
+We have grown our total revenue from \$98.9 million in 2011 to \$264.1 million in 2015.
+We have grown our income from operations from \$26.9 million in 2011 to \$67.1 million in 2015.

-Our increase in revenue and income from operations is due to our expansion of product lines offered.
+Our increases in revenue and income from operations are due to our expansion of product lines offered.
 Product lines have expanded over the years by the introduction of:

-- plastic injection molding in 1999; - CNC machining through our Firstcut product line in 2007; - liquid silicone rubber (LSR) and metal injection molding (MIM) that expanded the breadth and scope of our injection molding product line in 2014; and - additive manufacturing technologies, often referred to as 3D printing, including stereolithography (SL), selective laser sintering (SLS), and direct metal laser sintering (DMLS), through our acquisition of FineLine Prototyping, Inc. (FineLine) in 2014.
+- plastic injection molding in 1999; - CNC machining in 2007; - liquid silicon rubber (LSR) that expanded the breadth and scope of our injection molding product line in 2014; - 3D printing, including stereolithography (SL), selective laser sintering (SLS), and direct metal laser sintering (DMLS), through our acquisition of FineLine Prototyping, Inc. (FineLine) in 2014 and expanded through our acquisition of certain assets, including shares of select subsidiaries, of Alphaform AG (Alphaform) in 2015; and - Lathe-turned parts that expanded the breadth and scope of our CNC product line in 2015.